ANQIFENG/RATNUS/docs/pipeline_for_diffusion_derived_features.md

 The B0 image in PA view is only used for EPI distortion correction in Tortoise DR BUDDI module.
 All images are collected using a 3T Siemens Prisma scanner.

+Additionally, T2-weighted images are required in the step00, specifically the DIFFPREP and DRBUDDI modules.
+Our T2 images are in MNI space with 1mm resolution,  and have undergone N4 bias field correction and white matter mean normalization.

 ## Expected output